 The debugger is easy to learn and use.
-Its friendly window-oriented interface reduces learning time and eliminates the need to memorize complex commands.
-The debugger is capable of loading and executing code with single-step, breakpoint, and run time halt capabilities.
+Its friendly, window-oriented interface reduces learning time and eliminates the need to memorize complex commands.
+The debugger can load and execute code with single-step, breakpoint, and run-time halt capabilities.